 The secret to the sweetness is pineapple juice!

 But the secret to yeast bread is warmth, so this time around I made sure to warm the liquids to help the yeast rise.

 (Combining the pineapple juice and milk in the recipe sounds weird, I know, but it works.)

-There seem to be a lot of copycat recipes out there that use ginger, but since I don't really care for ginger I didn't try that.
-If you have, please let me know how that works!
+There seem to be a lot of copycat recipes out there that use ginger, but I didn't use any.

 Hopefully you can benefit from my trials and enjoy these rolls on the first try.

 - 2 1/2 cups all purpose flour, (plus a little extra if needed for kneading)

 - 1/2 teaspoon salt

 - 4 tablespoons unsalted butter, melted